-- In some cases, the evaluation reflected activities that were completed several months before the evaluation took place, leading to some respondents finding it challenging to recall the details of activities. - The scope of the evaluation did not allow for inFocus to engage directly with the young people engaging in #iwill Fund activities.
-However, feedback from funded charities showed that most had clearly consulted young people at several stages of the projects, including the grant application and interview process. - The evaluation largely relied on data supplied by projects, collected in a variety of different ways, and it was not possible to assess the quality of this data (although findings were compared against observations from community foundations as part of a mixed method approach). - With no baseline for comparison, the evaluation relied heavily on qualitative data from monitoring forms and interviews for reporting on outcomes.
-It is therefore more challenging to generalise results across all 186 projects, although this was mitigated by large volumes of monitoring data and the benefit of open questions that helped to uncover a range of unintended outcomes.
+The scope of the evaluation did not allow for inFocus to engage directly with the young people engaging in #iwill Fund activities.
+However, feedback from funded charities showed that most had clearly consulted young people at several stages of the projects, including the grant The evaluation largely relied on data supplied by projects, collected in a variety of different ways, and it was not possible to assess the quality of this data (although findings were compared against observations from community foundations as part of a mixed method approach).

-Part 1 - Findings: Projects and activities

-This section provides more details about the projects supported by the third round of the #iwill Fund including the levels of funding, types of activity, beneficiaries, and feedback from charities on the running of the fund.
+With no baseline for comparison, the evaluation relied heavily on qualitative data from monitoring forms and interviews for reporting on outcomes.
+It is therefore more challenging to generalise results across all 186 projects, although this was mitigated by large volumes of monitoring data and the benefit of open questions that helped to Part 1 - Findings: Projects and activities This section provides more details about the projects supported by the third round of the #iwill Fund including the levels of funding, types of activity, beneficiaries, and feedback from charities on the running of the fund.
 Projects